israeladesokan/ESG-Analytics-Carbon-Emissions-Performance-Dashboard/README.md

 ## Project Overview

 The dashboard was developed using a concrete batching plant dataset containing production, cement consumption, energy usage, diesel consumption, renewable electricity adoption, and CO₂ emissions metrics.
-The objective was to simulate a real-world sustainability reporting environment used by ESG teams, Sustainability Managers, and executive leadership.
+The objective was to simulate a real-world sustainability reporting environment used by ESG teams and Sustainability Managers.

 ---